 7 REALLY Badass Weapons You Can Make At Home | Survival Life - Online Survival Blog & Survival News Want to make some awesome homemade survival gear?
 We decided we weren’t done with the badass homemade weapons quite yet.
 If you haven’t already, check out our first post, 7 Badass Weapons You Can Make At Home.
 In the same spirit as our first post, we wanted to share 7 more seriously badass weapons you can make at home.
 These weapons can be of use, but mainly they are just fun to make and use for entertainment.
 Check out these 7 REALLY badass weapons you can make at home.
 How to Make 7 REALLY Badass Homemade Weapons 1.
 This may be a simple design, but the name says it all.
 2. With these instructions, you’ll learn how to make a Saw Blade Slinger.
 Find our step-by-step instructions here!
 3. This particular flame thrower is made to fit in a normal backpack, keeping your arms and hands free for throwing flames while you use it!
 Click here for our step-by-step instructions!
 4. This classic weapon is brought to another level with this DIY.
 5. Who knew a lunchbox could become a weapon?
 6. 7.

 Budget Ham Radio - Reliable and cheap - Geek Prepper Everyone who is prepping should be concerned about communications for a post-SHTF scenario.
 After the SHTF it’s too late to decide that you want to learn about HAM communications.
 We know money is tight, so how can you get experience with Ham Radio?
 By reading up on our budget ham radio recommendations that focus on the BaoFeng UV-5R and the TYT UFV1.
 I’ve been toying with budget ham radio (aka economic Chinese Radios).
+I own a handheld TYT UFV1 Dual Band radio which cost me around $115.
 Recently I started tinkering with the BaoFeng UV-5R Plus Dual-Band 136-174/400-480 MHz FM Ham Two-way Radio.
 I’ve used the heck out of it.
 I’ve added a few accessories to this great budget ham radio to make it even more awesome and versatile.
 Mobile Antenna I decided to expand the range and allow myself the ability to use this in my car.
 Another cool thing I can do is use this without my car, by placing it on a large metal surface (cookie sheet) and use it for a “base station” antenna.

 Survival Podcast DIY: HOW TO DISTILL WATER AT HOME - Prepared For That Distillation is a process of filtering and purifying water, resulting in pure, pH-balanced H-TWO-O. The process consists of: 1) Boiling/evaporating the water, 2) Collecting the water vapor, 3) Cooling it to allow it to condense back into liquid, and then 4) Collecting the liquid.
 The boiling causes the pure water molecules to evaporate, leaving all impurities behind in the boiling pot.
-Impurities that distilling will remove include bacteria, viruses, heavy metals, salts, chemicals and particulates.
-In short, it is a very effective method of creating safe water to drink.
 There are various ways to distill water.
 1. You can distill water at home.
 A stoveA large pot (5+ gallons ideally) with a convex (curving out) lid.A smaller bowl that fits into the pot Fill the pot about half way with the water you’d like to distill.
 The water will turn into steam, and collect on the lid.
 Another adaption you can make is using glass bottles instead of a bowl to collect your water.
 2. These devices extract humidity from the air and convert it into potable water.
 3. If you have two bottles available to you and warm sunny weather, you can distill water.
 4. 5.
 Distilled water Please Share !